Ludwigshafen Central Station

 Are there restrooms and cafes?

-Facilities such as restrooms and cafes are typically available within the station, catering to the needs of travelers.
+Facilities such as restrooms and cafes are usually available at the station.
+Check the station layout for specific locations.

 What should I wear?